 From its mention in the Domesday Book (“a land of nine ploughs”), for many centuries Upton consisted of a number of farms, served by local labourers and craftsmen with the principal landowners living elsewhere.
 The enclosure award (circa 1760) fixed patterns on the landscape that survive today in the form of hedgerows, tracks, paths and lanes.

 A serious fire in 1933 destroyed a number of the historic houses and farms in the centre of Upton.
 Some remain, but many of the village’s houses were built in the 20th century.
-The village retains its Anglican church and a Methodist chapel, along with the George and Dragon pub, although the village shop closed in the 1990s and the Post Office finally closed in June 2008.
-Upton also has a village hall and children’s playground, both sited within a large recreation ground.
+The village retains its Anglican church but the Methodist chapel closed in 2013.
+Together with the George and Dragon pub, Upton also has a village hall and children’s playground, both sited within a large recreation ground.
 A memorial Chestnut tree stands on the small village green.